Question 1: What is triggered monitoring?

 Question 11: We purchase water from another water system.
 If our routine coliform sample(s) test positive, who takes the triggered sample at the source(s)?

-- The wholesaling water system must collect a triggered sample from each groundwater source that supplies water to the purchasing system (unless the wholesaling system is conducting Compliance Monitoring).
-The Groundwater Rule requires specific communications between purchasing and wholesaling systems so that these requirements are met (see related Summer 2010 Pipeline article - pdf)
+The wholesale water system must collect a triggered sample from each groundwater source that supplies water to the purchasing system (unless the wholesale system is conducting 4-log disinfection monitoring.
+Specific communications between the purchaser and wholesaler need to occur so that the source water requirements are met (see related Summer 2010 Pipeline article - pdf)